Study of Total Tax Burden by State: Some Expected and Not-So-Expected Results

 Manes law pull quoteIn short, for California residents in the top income tax brackets, residency tax planning can reap disproportionately beneficial tax results regardless of overall state tax burdens

 And not only that, the tax benefits tend to be large-scale.
 This is true even taking into consideration the total tax burden of other states, due to higher sales and property taxes.
 The reason is simple: California has the highest top bracket income tax rates in the country, and as applied to high taxable income, the differential income tax results outstrip any other tax burden imposed by high property or sales taxes, which are inherently limited by the types of assets involved in a way income is not.
 And the difference accelerates with every extra taxable dollar in the highest bracket.
 High property tax rates certainly can have a significant tax impact if you own a multimillion-dollar home.
 But even the highest such rates (which are often in low income tax states) effectively cap out at under 3%.
-In contrast, California’s top income tax rate of 13.3% exceeds any other jurisdiction not just by a few degrees, but often by an order of magnitude.
+In contrast, California’s top income tax rate of 13.3% (14.4% for W-2 compensation) exceeds any other jurisdiction not just by a few degrees, but often by an order of magnitude.
 And the difference compounds as it is applied to every dollar added to the top bracket.

 In short, for California residents in the top income tax brackets, residency tax planning can reap disproportionately beneficial tax results regardless of overall state tax burdens.